Skip to main content

 Common side effects of Afrin vs. Flonase

-Afrin is known to cause a temporary, local irritation to the nasal mucosa, and this can induce sneezing.
+Afrin is known to cause temporary, local irritation to the nasal mucosa.
+This can induce sneezing.
 This should pass within a few minutes of administration.
 If Afrin is used for more than three days, patients may experience rebound congestion.
-This phenomenon, also known as rhinitis medicamentosa, is believed to be caused when the vasoconstriction induced by Afrin cuts off blood supply to the local tissues.
+This phenomenon, also known as rhinitis medicamentosa, is believed to be caused when the vasoconstriction induced by Afrin wears off, resulting in rebound vasodilation.
 This leads to swelling and inflammation.
 The sensation of the rebound congestion is said to feel worse than the original congestion Afrin was treating.

-Flonase has a relatively high incidence of headaches with as much as 16% of patients experiencing headache after Flonase administration.
-Another very common side effect is nose bleeds or epistaxis.
+Flonase has a relatively high incidence of headaches, with as much as 16% of patients experiencing headaches after Flonase administration.
+Another very common side effect is nosebleeds or epistaxis.

 Both Afrin and Flonase can cause local irritation of the nasal mucosa.

 The following chart is not intended to be a complete list of all possible side effects.
-Please consult your doctor or pharmacist for a list of all possible side effects.
+Please consult your healthcare provider or pharmacist for a list of all possible side effects.

 Afrin Flonase